gregorymkirk/pwm-argocd-helm/README.md

 # pwm-argocd-helm
-helm chart and argoCD app declaraiton to deploy PWM on your cluster.
+Helm chart and ArgoCD app declaration to deploy PWM on your K8S cluster.

-Tested and functional on EKS, cannot speak to otehr K8S distributions.
-Irf you are not using EKS you will deinitely need to create a different storage class that works on your environment.
+Tested and functional on AWS EKS (1.31), cannot speak to otehr K8S distributions at this time.
+I you use this with a differnmt version of distributioin of K8S and it works please either add it to the bottom this readme

+# Pre-Requisites
+./prereqs:
-The storage class should be defined before running the chart, unless you have previously defined a strages class in your EKS cluster that you want to use.
+The storage class should be defined before running the chart, unless you have previously defined a storages class in your cluster that you want to use.
+Not that this definews a storage clasee or AWS EKS and if you are using a different K8S distribution you will need to create one for your distro.

     kubectl apply -f ./prereqs/storage_class.yaml

+# Helm Chart
-The helm chart is deined in ./pwm
+The helm chart is defined in ./pwm example.values.yaml

+# ArgoCD declarative application tile
 For ArgoCD users:

 application.yaml is a declaritive manifest to create and ArgoCD application tile